Tarsiciosh/EssentialFeed/NOTES.md

 - we can use type erasure to solve this problem
 - in CombineHelpers:
 - copy the code of the AnyPublisher and create the AnyScheduler and define its associtated types with each
-- conformance AnyScheduler<SchedulerTimeType: Stridable, SchedulerOptions>
+- conformance AnyScheduler<SchedulerTimeType: Strideable, SchedulerOptions>
 - also define the SchedulerTimeType.Stride: SchedulerTimeIntervalConvertible (where Schedul.)
+- insert one by one the protocol stubs
-- change the init<S>(_ scheduler: S) and perform
+- change the  init<S>(_ scheduler: S) where SchedulerTimeType == S.SchedulerTimeType, SchedulerOptions == S.SchedulerOptions, S: Scheduler
+- hold a reference of the scheduler now varialbe but as a closure private let _now = () -> SchedulerTimeType
+- and use it for computed property var now: SchedulerTimeType { _now() }
+- repeate the same for each stub
-- create an extension for the Scheduler to erase to AnyScheduler (calling the init method on AnyScheduler)
+- create an extension for the Scheduler to erase to AnyScheduler (calling the init method on AnyScheduler) func eraseToAnyScheduler() -> AnyScheduler<SchedulerTimeType, SchedulerOptions> {
+    AnyScheduler.init(self)
+}
-- add a scheduler of type AnyScheduler<..,..> to the scene delegate init method and store it in the stored property
-- use the erasure method on this store property (lazy)
+- add a scheduler of type AnyScheduler<DispatchQueue.SchedulerTimeType, DispatchQueue.SchedulerOptions>
+- to the scene delegate init method and store it in the stored property using the erasure method
 - in CombineHelpers:
 - create a typealias for AnyScheduler<DispatchQueue.SchedulerTimeType, DispatchQueue.SchedulerOptions> called
 - AnyDispatchQueueScheduler
 - replace in both places
 - create an extension on AnyDispatchQueueScheduler {
-    static var immediateInMainQueue: Self {
+    static var immediateOnMainQueue: Self {
         DispatchQueue.immediateWhenOnMainQueueScheduler.eraseToAnyScheduler()
     }
 }
+- in FeedAcceptanceTests:
-- inject in the test the new scheduler: .immediateOnMainQueue [add any..] just the any scheduler
+- inject the new .immediateOnMainQueue
+[add AnyScheduler] just the any scheduler
 [suscribe..]
 -
 ```